hikeventures/hikeventures.github.io/_posts/articles/products/2016-07-21-my-sony-a7r-macbook-lightroom-workflow.markdown

 layout: post
 ---

 Today, I would like to present my planned workflow using the Sony a7III, Samsung T3, Lightroom and the MacBook Pro 2017.
 Whenever, I buy a new MacBook I also look on what accessories would be available to improve my photography workflow.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 I bought my Sony a7 a few months ago as I wanted to have a full frame camera.
 The Sony a7 is a real bargain compared to the more expensive Sony a7RII.
 However, I am planning to get the Sony a7III once it will be released since I would like to record in 4K in the future and benefit of faster autofocus.